-2. Match the words with their definitions.
+Ex.
+3. Match the words with their definitions.

-recycling waste a) likely to injure or harm smb, or to damage or destroy smbb) a heavy wooden or metal base that can be used for moving or 2) nollat storing goods 3) pallet c) a hard, usually transparent substance used for making windows or bottles 4) disposal d) opposite to what has been mentioned 5) faulty e) treating things that have already been used so that can be used again 6) reel f) not perfect, not working or made correctly 7) container g) the act of using smth in a careless or unnecessary way, causing it to be lost or destroyed 8) glass h) a round object around which you can wind such things as the thread, wire or film
+a) likely to injure or harm sb, or to damage or destroy sb b) a heavy wooden or metal base that can be used for moving or storing goods c) a hard, usually transparent substance used for making windows or bottles d) opposite to what has been mentioned e) treating things that have already been used so that can be used again f) not perfect, not working or made correctly g) the act of using smth in a careless or unnecessary way, causing it to be lost or destroyed h) a round object around which you can wind such things as the thread, wire or film i) the act of getting rid of smth j) in which smth can be stored or transported

-- 9) dangerous i) the act of getting rid of smth - 10) reverse j) in which smth can be stored or transported - 3.
-Answer the questions. - 1.
-What activities does logistics include as materials move through the supply chain?
+1. What activities does logistics include as materials move through the supply chain?
 2. Where does procurement start?
 3. What is its essence?
 4. What makes receiving an important aspect of logistics?
 5. What stage do moving of materials and taking care of them mark?
-6. What is the purpose of stock control? - 4.
-Decide which of the following statements are either true or false. - 1.
-Order picking considers customer service, order sizes and stock levels.
+6. What is the purpose of stock control?

+Ex.
+4. Decide which of the following statements are either true or false.

+1. Order picking considers customer service, order sizes and stock levels.
 2. Material handling moves materials from suppliers.
 3. Outward transport moves materials into storage.
 4. The term 'physical distribution management' sets policies for finding suitable suppliers.
-5. All organization's logistics activities must be done in one location. - 5.
-Expand on the following statements from the text. - 1.
-The work of logistics after products have been delivered to customers.
-2. Some logistics activities may be carried out in different locations.
-3. Logistics is associated with the flow of information between different parts of the supply chain.
-4. Logistics may include many different activities. - 6.
-Work in pairs.
+5. All organization's logistics activities must be done in one location.

+1. Logistics normally include many different activities.
+2. The work of logistics is not finished after products have been delivered to customers.
+3. Some logistics activities may be carried out in different locations.
+4. Logistics is associated with the flow of information between different parts of the supply chain.
+5. Logistics may include many different activities.

+Ex.
+6. Work in pairs.
 Describe different other activities that logistics normally include.